DanielPonte01/ink.nvim/README.md

 # ink.nvim

-A minimalist, distraction-free EPUB and Markdown reader for Neovim.
+> A minimalist, distraction-free EPUB and Markdown reader for Neovim.

 Read books and documents without leaving your editor.
-Full support for EPUB files and Markdown documents with highlights, notes, bookmarks, and more.
+Full support for EPUB files and Markdown documents with persistent highlights, notes, bookmarks, and powerful search capabilities.

+**Non-destructive**: All annotations (highlights, notes, bookmarks) are stored separately and never modify your original files.

 **Quick Start:**
 ```vim